OCI and AWS Cloud Case Studies

-Oracle Cloud Interface (OCI) Environment Provisioning, Oracle Database and APEX Stack Configuration, Production Go-Live
+Oracle Cloud Infrastructure (OCI) Environment Provisioning, Oracle Database and APEX Stack Configuration, Production Go-Live

 The assignment, delivered on-time and on-budget in Q1 of 2021, was to construct a secure, scalable, production-ready Oracle APEX environment in the Oracle Cloud (OCI), install an existing APEX app and coordinate a go-live.

 Unlike the existing POC environment, the new OCI environment, and the APEX stack, needed to be a robust, scalable, and secure environment, configured using best practices for internet facing web applications.
 Security was a particular concern given the nature of the data being processed.

 The existing application (an APEX user interface with connections to various external systems) was running fine with one compute node for the web tier and a second compute node running the database.
 Public access was through a load balancing router, with both compute nodes on a public subnet.
 This architecture was functional, but it lacked fault tolerance and is vulnerable to attack (DDOS and others).

 SkillBuilders replaced it with the following architecture: